wupmemo/MO-SECURITY-KIT/README.md

 ### Exploitation && Attack

+1. [PACU](https://github.com/RhinoSecurityLabs/pacu): Anti-Phishing tool is a simple Python script tool that allows you to flood phishing websites with fake auto-generated email and passwords.
+2. [RCLONE](https://rclone.org/): A legitimate tool used to access cloud storage for most cloud providers, but it is also a good tool for data exfiltration.
+   ...

+### Defence (Blue Team) Tools

-1. [PACU](https://github.com/RhinoSecurityLabs/pacu): Pacu is an open-source AWS exploitation framework for Cloud Pentesting.
+1. [COUNTER PHISH]([https://github.com/RhinoSecurityLabs/pacu](https://github.com/wupmemo/Counter-Phishing-Tool)): Pacu is an open-source AWS exploitation framework for Cloud Pentesting.
-2. [RCLONE](https://rclone.org/): A Legitimate tool used to Access Cloud Storage for Most cloud providers BUT it is a good tool for Data Exfiltration.
+2. [RCLONE](https://rclone.org/): A legitimate tool used to access cloud storage for most cloud providers, but it is also a good tool for data exfiltration.
    ...